 Here at American Collector’s Insurance, we are well-versed in the inadequacies of traditional auto policies as they pertain to classic or antique automobile protection.
 The list below is a compilation of the most important distinctions between the two that you need to know about if you are a classic car collector.

-- When identifying a collectible automobile, insurance companies use generalities and typically require the vehicle be no less than 15 years old, with some mandating an age of at least 25 years.
+- Vehicle Eligibility: When identifying a collectible automobile, classic car insurance companies typically requires the vehicle be no less than 15 years old, with some mandating an age of at least 25 years.
 However, cars are collected for several reasons, whether they are limited editions or specialty vehicles.
 A collector’s insurance policy takes this, and many other relevant factors into consideration that traditional auto insurance companies do not.
+Many insurers do not insure vehicles older than 25 years old on a regular auto policy.

 If you own collectible or antique automobiles, you need to have them properly protected.
 Give us a call today or browse some of the other pages on our website to learn more about what our policy options can do to protect your investment.